nosoop/SM-TFCustomWeaponAttributes/README.md

 [my crit-supported OnTakeDamage forwards][TF-OnTakeDamage].
 * `per head attack increase`:  Now uses the decapitation head counter and overwrites the game's functions on setting speed / health modifiers on the sword with DHooks.
+* `damage to heals`:  Straight port and used external copy of `TF2_HealPlayer`.
+Now capable of specifying damage multiplier returned as heals.

 [TF-OnTakeDamage]: https://github.com/nosoop/SM-TFOnTakeDamage